pyveci/racker/doc/backlog.rst

 - [x] Naming things.
 - [x] Refactoring.
 - [x] Implement ``postroj list-images``.
-- [o] Add Debian stretch.
+- [o] Add more Linux distributions.
+- [o] Improve robustness and convenience.
+- [o] Implement ``postroj run``.
 - [o] Implement some software tests.
 - [o] Release 0.1.0.
 - [o] Option to force downloading and rebuilding rootfs images by using ``postroj pull``.
-- [o] Improve HTTP probe request/response handling and verification
+- [o] Improve HTTP probe request/response handling and verification.
+  Q: Would it be possible to implement it in Python?
 - [o] Accept packages from filesystem by using ``copy-to``. https://www.freedesktop.org/software/systemd/man/machinectl.html#copy-to%20NAME%20PATH%20%5BPATH%5D
+- [o] Vagrant sandbox with autosetup and sudo

 *****